yjyao/practical-python/Notes/01_Introduction/01_Python.md

 time.
 You have to paste each command one at a time.

-Now that you've done this, just remember that you will get more out of the class by typing in code slowly and thinking about it--not cut and pasting.
+Now that you've done this, just remember that you will get more out of the class by typing in code slowly and thinking about it — not cut and pasting.

 ### Exercise 1.4: Where is My Bus?